 Long-term contracts.
-The Company has long-term supply contracts that provide for the Company's TiO2 feedstock requirements through 2010.
+The Company has long-term supply contracts that provide for the Company's $TiO_2$ feedstock requirements through 2010.
 The agreements require the Company to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$681 million at December 31, 2005.

 Operating leases.
-Kronos' principal German operating subsidiary leases the land under its Leverkusen TiO2 production facility pursuant to a lease with Bayer AG that expires in 2050.
-The Leverkusen facility itself, which is owned by the Company and which represents approximately one-third of Kronos' current TiO2 production capacity, is located within Bayer's extensive manufacturing complex.
+Kronos' principal German operating subsidiary leases the land under its Leverkusen $TiO_2$ production facility pursuant to a lease with Bayer AG that expires in 2050.
+The Leverkusen facility itself, which is owned by the Company and which represents approximately one-third of Kronos' current $TiO_2$ production capacity, is located within Bayer's extensive manufacturing complex.
 Rent for the land lease associated with the Leverkusen facility is periodically established by agreement with Bayer for periods of at least two years at a time.
 The lease agreement provides for no formula, index or other mechanism to determine changes in the rent for such land lease; rather, any change in the rent is subject solely to periodic negotiation between Bayer and the Company.
 Any change in the rent based on such negotiations is recognized as part of lease expense starting from the time such change is agreed upon by both parties, as any such change in the rent is deemed "contingent rentals" under GAAP.
 Under a separate supplies and services agreement expiring in 2011, the lessor provides some raw materials, including chlorine, auxiliary and operating materials, utilities and services necessary to operate the Leverkusen facility.

 The Company also leases various other manufacturing facilities and equipment.
 Some of the leases contain purchase and/or various term renewal options at fair market and fair rental values, respectively.
 In most cases the Company expects that, in the normal course of business, such leases will be renewed or replaced by other leases.
 Net rent expense approximated \$12 million in 2003 and \$11 million in each of 2004 and 2005.
-At December 31, 2005, future minimum payments under noncancellable operating leases having an initial or remaining term of more than one year were as follows:
+At December 31, 2005, future minimum payments under noncancellable operating leases having an initial or remaining term of more than one year were as follows: Years ending December 31,

-Amount
+rears enaing becomber 51, Fillouite

 (In thousands)

-\$ 4,857 3,591
+2006 \$ 4,857

+2007 3,591

-3,045
+2008 3,045

-2,272
+2009 2,272

-1,388
+2010 1,388

-21,083
+2011 and thereafter 21,083

-\$36,236 ======
+\$36,236